Sabrinas Organizing

 Upcycling Box version 1 Supplies:

-• 3mm grey rope (Amazon (affiliate link) Affiliate)
+• 3mm grey rope (Amazon (affiliate) Affiliate)

 • Quilted 18 in x 21 inch pieces in black and white plaid - I used Homespun Cotton Fabric Bundle by Loops & Threads™.